goodguyry/ryandomingue.com/_posts/2014-12-30-git-hooks-grunt-and-jekyll.md

 #### NVM : Node :: RVM : Ruby

 NVM makes it almost *too* easy to install and update Node.
-I chose the manual install to avoid having my `bash_profile` automatically written to.
+I chose the manual install to avoid having my <code class="path">bash_profile</code> automatically written to.

 Manually installing NVM is as simple as cloning the repo and checking out the latest version: